hard-nett/airdrop/docs/zk-headstash/spec.md

 Two core business logic requirement in the headstash circuit are to have a feasable way to verify that the owner of the `epk` is authorizing the spend of a specific note in a headstash instance, and prevent double-spending of headstash allocations.
 Normal ECDSA verification for field curves are computationally heavy in circuit, & generate extremely large proof sizes not compatible with on-chain gas limits & a nice UX.

-When a note is is being spent, the owner generates a nullifier & note commitment, using carefully structured derivation process that results in HKDF generated key `(hkdf_pk, hkdf_sk)` seeded from private input, powering the key separation, verifiablility, & cryptographic binding of the nullifier and note commitment.
+When a note is is being spent, the owner generates a nullifier & note commitment, using carefully structured derivation process that results in values that be shared publically and revela no association about the actions the note represents.

+Headstashes use a HKDF generated nullifier key `nk` seeded from private input, powering the key separation, verifiablility, & cryptographic binding of the nullifier and note commitment.
-**Users end up proving they know the key pair `esk,epk` by providing the nullifier as a public input into the circuit when generating a proof.**This lets the circuit use the known curve equation & generator points to constrain that the two keys are either mathematically paired together or not, without ever needing to reveal these values, since constraint the generation point of secp256k1 to the two keys for an expected known value.
+**Users end up proving they know the key pair `esk,epk` by providing the nullifier as a public input into the circuit when generating a proof.**

+This lets the circuit use the known curve equation & generator points to constrain that the two keys are either mathematically paired together or not, without ever needing to reveal these values, since constraint the generation point of secp256k1 to the two keys for an expected known value.

 > ### **To prevent double-spending of headstash allocations, a nullifier must be:**
 >